Woman looking at spam comments from her Showit website and WordPress blog

 • Save changes, and you’re done!

-Spam comments really so happen to the best of us, and this isn’t something you’ve done wrong, or a rare issue with your site.
+Spam comments happen to the best of us, and getting spam really isn’t something you’ve done wrong, or a rare issue with your site.
+It’s just something that gets overlooked until it actually happens.

 So, take a breath, follow the steps above, and you should be golden! 😌